metayeti/YABS.js/README.md

 `"destination_dir"` represents the build output directory.
 In this case, we will output everything into the `build` directory.
 If this directory doesn't exist at build time, it will be created.

 `"html"` lists all HTML files associated with the web application.
 It can be a plain string or a list of files.
+Files listed in this entry will have their `<source>` tags appropriately matched and transformed to target sourcefiles (if you wish to skip this effect, then list the html file in `"files"` instead).

-`"sources"` lists all JavaScript files that we want to build.
-Those that we don't want to build have to be listed in `"files"` instead.
+`"sources"` lists all JavaScript files that we want to build and process.

 `"files"` list all other file associated with the web application.
 Note the use of masks above: `"img/*"` means we wish to fetch all files in the `img/` directory.